← Back to BlogProduct Guides

 Start with defaults, then adjust.
 The age-based settings work for most families.
 Only customize after you see what your child actually tries to access.

 Check the Activity tab.
 See which sites your child visits most.
-This helps you understand their online interests.
+This helps you understand their online interests and spot patterns early.

 Whitelist educational sites proactively.
-If your child uses specific learning platforms, add them to the allow list before they get frustrated by blocks.
+If your child uses specific learning platforms (Khan Academy, BYJU'S, Vedantu, Google Classroom), add them to the allow list before they get frustrated by blocks.

 What if a site is miscategorized?